 Introduction

-Substance use amongst young people (under 18 years) carries with it short and long terms risks to health and well-being the impact of which will depend on the substance(s) used and the frequency their use thereof.
-Frequent use of illicit substances is not a predominant feature of most most young people's lives.
+Substance use amongst young people (under 18 years) carries with it short and long terms risks to health and well-being, the impact of which will depend on the substance(s) used and the frequency their use.
+Frequent use of illicit substances is not a predominant feature of most most young peoples' lives.
 For those who do use drugs their orientation is experimental and recreational, usually diminishing by their mid-20s.
 For some people, however, substance use can become problematic and potentially ascending towards long term heavy use and dependency.
 Even low level use is not always a protective factor in the context of adulterated substances, purity and the risks of unintentional overdosing.

 The prevalence of substance use amongst young people is difficult to estimate.
 This is due to differing approaches and methodologies, variance in the composition of age cohorts and other factors such as access, safe disclosure and the adoption of rigorous checks and balances designed to ensure reliability and validity.
 These issues are the main reason for prevalence estimates tending to be applied at national level.
-The main source of substance prevalence estimates can be found in biennial schools survey 'Smoking, drinking and drug use among young people in England' (NHS Digital & Ipsos Mori).
-This survey, however, only provides data in relation 11 to 15 year olds (Years 7 to 11).
-Although this age range differs from the 'Under 18s' age cohort that comprise the in-treatment population, profiled below, it does offer a flavour of young peoples experience and encounters with illicit substances, particularly with reference to their availability and frequency of use.
+The main source of substance prevalence estimates can be found in biennial schools survey 'Smoking, drinking and drug use amoung young people in England' (NHS Digital & Ipsos Mori).
+This survey, however, only provides data in relation to 11 to 15 year olds (Years 7 to 11).
+Although this age range differs from the 'Under 18s' age cohort, that comprise the in-treatment population, profiled below, it does offer a flavour of young peoples' experience and encounters with illicit substances.
+Analysis of the raw data from the most recent survey in 2023 has revealed the following key points:

 Summary profile of young people in treatment for substance misuse in Oldham

-Figure 1 above also shows that the age cohort with the greatest proportion can found amongst 13-14 year olds, averaging 33% across the three census periods, followed by 15 year olds albeit with rates dropping from around 30% towards 27%.
+Figure 1 above also shows that the age cohort with the greatest proportion can be found amongst 13-14 year olds, averaging 33% across the three census periods, followed by 15 year olds albeit with rates dropping from around 30% towards 27%.
 The pattern amongst 16 year olds is similar but at lower levels.
 The age cohort with the largest increases was amongst 17 year olds - up from 9% in 2022/23 to 16% in 2024/25.
-The number of under 13s has also increased of this period but from lower levels, however any sustained increases amongst such a young cohort are of concern.
+The number of under 13s has also increased of this period but from lower levels, however any sustained increases amongst such a young cohort would provide cause for concern.

 The Treatment Journey for Young People in treatment for substance misuse in Oldham